 In the past, people took the health of their digestive systems for granted.
 If something was wrong with their stomach or any other organ in their digestive system, such as experiencing hyperacidity or constipation, they only addressed those specific problems.
-However, gut health affects your entire body.
+However, gut health affects your entire body and the benefits of probiotics are now well understood.
 This is why it’s critical to ensure that your gut is in its optimal condition.
 Incorporating probiotics—found in food and high-quality supplements—in your daily diet greatly helps strengthen your gut health.

 Taking probiotics ensures that your gut flora work effectively to make you healthy.